galaxyproject/training-material/topics/dev/tutorials/data-source-integration/tutorial.md

 Galaxy provides an interface such that it can communicate with other servers to get data directly into the Galaxy environment of a user without the need of "downloading" the data.
-In this hands on, we will use the resource from [DoRiNA Server](http://dorina.mdc-berlin.de/) [(Blin et al. 2014, Nucleic Acids Research.)](http://www.ncbi.nlm.nih.gov/pubmed/25416797), but the main point about this short section is: if you have a data source which you think is very important for your research with Galaxy let us know!
+In this hands on, we will use the resource from [DoRiNA Server](http://dorina.mdc-berlin.de/) ({% cite Blin2014 %}). but the main point about this short section is: if you have a data source which you think is very important for your research with Galaxy let us know!

-{% icon hands_on %} ***Hands on!***
+> ### {% icon hands_on %} Hands on!
+>

-1. Create a new history called "doRiNA"
+> 1. Create a new history called "doRiNA"
-2. Go to Get Data::doRiNA search
+> 2. Go to Get Data::doRiNA search
-3. Choose hg19 from the drop-down list -> Search Database
+> 3. Choose hg19 from the drop-down list -> Search Database
-4. Leave everything as is and choose from the Regulators (set A) drop-down list "hsa-let-7astar-CLASH" -> Search doRiNA
+> 4. Leave everything as is and choose from the Regulators (set A) drop-down list "hsa-let-7astar-CLASH" -> Search doRiNA
-5. Use the "Send to Galaxy" button
+> 5. Use the "Send to Galaxy" button
-6. Notice the new History Item
+> 6. Notice the new History Item
+{: .hands_on}

 You can see the [tutorial section ](http://dorina.mdc-berlin.de/tutorials) of the DoRiNA website for more detailed examples.
 That was very easy for all of you!
 If you want your database of choice to be accessible as easy as this **let us know**!